syncfusion-content/js-api-docs/api/js/ejBulletGraph.md

 ---
 layout: post
 title: Essential JS ejBulletGraph Widget | Syncfusion
-description: Learn about How to use Properties, options, methods and events of Essential JS ejBulletGraph widget
+description: Learn about that How to use Properties, options, methods and events of Essential JS ejBulletGraph widget
 documentation: UG
 platform: js-api
 metaname: